 Aside from salary, workers say flexible working hours is the most important benefit they consider when choosing a new job.
 So more flexibility could be the key to a happier workforce.
 But what other benefits could flexibility bring to your business?

 When more of your workforce is remote working, there’s less need to have a desk for everyone.
 This means you can reduce the cost of rent and redistribute savings throughout your company.
 Freeing-up cashflow so you can invest in tools and technologies that help your employees work more efficiently and connect with their colleagues and customers from remote locations.

 Another benefit of working remotely is saving on business trips.
 According to our report, before the COVID-19 pandemic, a fifth of workers were going on UK business trips at least once a week.
 In future, many of us would like to travel less often for work.
 A quarter of respondents considered business trips unnecessary and felt they could be replaced with video calls and virtual meetings.

 “Organisations are trying to rid themselves of assets – and offices are among the biggest of them.
 So, there’s clear financial drive behind home/remote working.
 There are clear operational and cost benefits.”

 IT director for a local authority

-When working together in the same location isn’t an option, reliable connectivity is essential for collaboration.
+When working together in the same location isn’t an option, reliable connectivity is essential for digital collaboration.
 In our report, six out of ten employees said it’s very important for their employer to focus on connectivity, but only three out of ten feel their employer has currently got it right.

 Wider talent pool